 Above: VSS Unity rockets into space after a horizontal launch above New Mexico.
 Credit: Virgin Galactic

-Virgin Galactic successfully launched its third human spaceflight last month, marking a new milestone in the path toward space tourism.
-On May 22, the company’s VSS Unity spaceship rocketed into space with a horizontal take-off after detaching from its mother ship, VMS Eve, at roughly 50,000 feet.
+Virgin Galactic successfully launched its third human spaceflight last month, marking a new milestone in the path to space tourism.
+On May 22, the company’s VSS Unity spaceship blasted into space via horizontal launch after detaching from its mother ship, VMS Eve, at roughly 50,000 feet.

-Piloted by CJ Sturckow and Dave Mackay, Unity blasted up to Mach 3 before reaching apogee some 55 miles above New Mexico.
-Both pilots commented on the breathtaking view where the curvature of the Earth was visible as a blue arc set against the black expanse of space.
+Piloted by CJ Sturckow and Dave Mackay, Unity blazed up to Mach 3 before reaching apogee some 55 miles above New Mexico.
+Both pilots commented on the breathtaking view of the curvature of the Earth visible as a blue arc set against the black expanse of space.

 “Fifteen years ago, New Mexico embarked on a journey to create the world’s first commercial spaceport,’’ Virgin Group founder Sir Richard Branson said in a statement. ‘’[On May 22], we launched the first human spaceflight from that very same place, marking an important milestone for both Virgin Galactic and New Mexico.”

 The test flight completed several objectives: gathering data for the FAA to clear Unity for commercial spaceflights, testing a new digital steering control system, and resolving a problem with electromagnetic interference.